benbalter/word-to-markdown-js/README.md

 ## How is this different from the original?

-TL;DR: This project is a complete rewrite, using modern tools and libraries, and is much faster and more reliable.
+*TL;DR: This project is a complete rewrite, using modern tools and libraries, and is much faster and more reliable.
 The output should be the same or better.
+[Feedback welcome!](https://github.com/benbalter/word-to-markdown-js/issues/new)*

 ### The old way